 - The British National Formulary has helpful information about prescribing, including guidance regarding dosages.
 It also contains the rules for controlled drug prescription under the Misuse of Drugs legislation.

-- They also discuss the use of lofexidine for opioid withdrawal as well as those of naltrexone for relapse prevention.
+- They also discuss the use of lofexidine for opioid withdrawal as well as that of naltrexone for relapse prevention.

 - The BAP guidelines also address the issue of dosing, effectiveness of various treatments and withdrawal.